 “Don’t wait for your holiday credit card statements to arrive in the mail before you develop your payment plan.
 Being proactive in managing your debt will help you to get more organized and make your debt repayment plan more effective,” says Jeff Schwartz, Executive Director, Consolidated Credit Counseling Services of Canada.

 Take advantage of the time that you’ve got now before your bills are actually due to create a plan.
+This year was one of the most economically damaging in many.
 Here is what you should do today to tackle your debt.

 The benefits of planning ahead